KEERTHIVAASA/Titan_clone/README.md

 # Titan_clone

-This is an Titan clone ecommerce website developed with django as the backend technology
+This is an Titan clone ecommerce website developed with python-django as the backend technology